 EN 455 Explained

-Part 1: Testing of Gloves for Freedom of Holes
+Part 1: Testing Gloves for Freedom of Holes

-An AQL of 1.5 is the standard needed to meet EN 455-1.
-The majority of gloves will gain 1.5, however some more specialist gloves will reach 1.0 or even 0.65 (the lower the AQL number, the higher level of quality the gloves have).
+An AQL (acceptable quality level) rating of 1.5 is the limit for gaining accreditation under EN 455-1.
+The majority of gloves will gain 1.5, however some specialist gloves will reach 1.0 or even 0.65 (the lower the AQL number, the higher level of quality the gloves have).

 Part 2: Tests for Physical Properties

 Part 2 of the EN 455 test involves testing the level of force required to break the glove fabric down.
 Whether they're nitrile, latex or vinyl, this is a vital step for guaranteeing freedom from infection, virus transmission, and the transfer of potentially harmful bacteria.

 The test places stress on the gloves to measure the point at which it will break.
 Below we've detailed the minimum amount of force each style of glove must withstand to gain accreditation under EN 455.

 Our Pick for Strong and Durable EN 455 Medical Gloves

 We understand that strength in the face of rips and tears may be your number one concern as a dentist, doctor or nurse.
 We've consulted with the experts to put together a list of our strongest, most durable options below.

 Part 3: Tests for Biological Evaluation